-The mould tools to produce Aquapac plastic mouldings are multi-part complex machinings that can be taken apart and reassembled to produce different sizes of clamp.
-These parts must go together perfectly; a gap of $20 - 30 \mu m$ would result in plastic flowing to the wrong places.
+The mould tools to produce Aquapac plastic mouldings are multi-part complex machinings that can be taken apart and re-assembled to produce different sizes of clamp.
+These parts must go together perfectly; a gap of 20 - 30 μm would result Tool setting on the machine is fast and takes into in plastic flowing to the wrong places.

 "Probing is the only way to achieve better than 10 μm repeatability which cannot be done by craftsmen with hand-tools afterwards" explains Mr Tunks.
 Initially the metal billet is set on the machining centre using the spindle-mounted probe, then first machining operations are completed, but this is not the end of the story.
-The billet then has to be removed, rotated and reset to be perfectly positioned relative to the first machined features, ready for spark erosion.
+The billet then has to be removed, rotated and re-set to be perfectly positioned relative to the first machined features, ready for spark erosion.
 This is where probing proves critical.